SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Logical_Layer.md

 - The **Conditions** page displays a table with the defined conditions and the result and settings.
 - The **Monitors** page displays three tables, for the Parameter Value, Element Alarm, and View Alarm Monitors.

-The connector supports importing CSV files that are exported with the build in export table function in DataMiner.
-For the Parameter Value Monitors table, the import will be based on the element name that was filled in.
-The import will fail if any of the entries isn't correct.
-The file has to be available from the server, like the documents folder of dataminer.
+The connector supports **importing** CSV files that have been exported with the built-in DataMiner table export function.
+For the **Parameter Value Monitors** table, the import will be based on the element name that was filled in.
+The import will fail if any of the entries is not correct.
+The file has to be available from the server, e.g. in the DataMiner Documents folder.

 ### Condition Syntax